-This blog is a part of an on-going discussion on the healing power of yoga.
-Previously, we’ve talked about why we should study the yoga philosophy.
-We’ve discussed the goal of yoga, what happens when our mind is in the yogic state and why we suffer when our mind is not in the yogic state of mind.
+This blog is a part of an ongoing discussion on the healing power of yoga.
+Previously, we’ve talked about why we should study yoga philosophy.
+We’ve discussed the goal of yoga, what happens when our mind is in the yogic state, and why we suffer when our mind is not in the yogic state of mind.

 The pain can be physical or emotional.
 It can be visible or hidden.